COMPENDIAL UPDATES

 3/12/2026

-USP PF [52(1)] monograph Water for Injection R Bacterial Endotoxins Test 〈85〉or Bacterial Endotoxins Test Using Recombinant Reagents 〈86〉:It contains less than 0.25 USP Endotoxin Units/mL.
+USP PF [52(1)] mono Water for Injection R Bacterial Endotoxins Test 〈85〉or Bacterial Endotoxins Test Using Recombinant Reagents 〈86〉:It contains less than 0.25 USP Endotoxin Units/mL.
 3/12/2026

 Bacterial Endotoxins Test 〈85〉or Bacterial Endotoxins Test Using Recombinant Reagents 〈86〉:Less than 0.5 USP Endotoxin Unit/mL.